kaisenlinux/trivy/docs/docs/references/configuration/cli/trivy_config.md

       --ignore-policy string              specify the Rego file path to evaluate each vulnerability --ignorefile string                 specify .trivyignore file (default ".trivyignore") --include-deprecated-checks         include deprecated checks
-      --include-non-failures              include successes and exceptions, available with '--scanners misconfig' --k8s-version string                specify k8s version to validate outdated api by it (example: 1.21.0) --misconfig-scanners strings        comma-separated list of misconfig scanners to use for misconfiguration scanning (default [azure-arm,cloudformation,dockerfile,helm,kubernetes,terraform,terraformplan-json,terraformplan-snapshot])
+      --include-non-failures              include successes, available with '--scanners misconfig' --k8s-version string                specify k8s version to validate outdated api by it (example: 1.21.0) --misconfig-scanners strings        comma-separated list of misconfig scanners to use for misconfiguration scanning (default [azure-arm,cloudformation,dockerfile,helm,kubernetes,terraform,terraformplan-json,terraformplan-snapshot])
       --module-dir string                 specify directory to the wasm modules that will be loaded (default "$HOME/.trivy/modules")
   -o, --output string                     output file name
       --output-plugin-arg string          [EXPERIMENTAL] output plugin arguments
       --password strings                  password.
 Comma-separated passwords allowed.
 TRIVY_PASSWORD should be used for security reasons.
+      --password-stdin                    password from stdin.
+Comma-separated passwords are not supported.
       --redis-ca string                   redis ca file location, if using redis as cache backend --redis-cert string                 redis certificate file location, if using redis as cache backend --redis-key string                  redis key file location, if using redis as cache backend